New Global Findex: What You Need to Know

 What does this mean for poor people?

 As a community, we still need to have a better answer for the ways in which access to financial services actually benefits poor people, whether through the direct use of financial services or because finance enables poor people to gain access to other basic services, such as electricity, clean water, health and education.
 We have some useful data points from the research community, especially for payments and savings, but we are far from having a complete picture, especially for credit, which is of course the financial service that drives profitability for most providers.
 While well-being may require separate impact analysis to establish causality, there are things we can measure that are related to well-being — particularly, do these products do harm?

 On a recent trip to Kenya, there was widespread concern about an emerging digital credit bubble.
 CGAP research bears this out.
-In Tanzania, we conducted a nationally representative phone survey on digital credit and discovered that half of digital borrowers had made late loan payments, and one-third were in default.
+In Tanzania, we conducted a nationally representative phone survey on digital credit and discovered that half of digital borrowers had made late loan payments, and one-third had at some point defaulted on a digital loan.
 There is a need to help governments track and remediate risks around financial services that are increasingly available to the poor, to improve providers’ ability to supply financial services responsibly, and to help consumers understand the financial products they are using and the consequences of defaulting.

 I have been working in the financial inclusion industry for 18 years, and I have never seen the kinds of gains in access we have seen over the past decade.
 It is an exciting time to be involved in financial inclusion.
 But we still have much to do to reach marginalized groups, improve usage rates across the board and ensure financial services are provided in a healthy, sustainable manner.
 We at CGAP look forward to working with our partners to continue the journey.